Stabilized Mammoth Tooth

 Processing and dimensions

-The mammoth Tooth is not yet petrified.
+The material is not yet petrified.
 Therefore, normal tools for bone and horn are sufficient.
 Diamond tools are useful, but not necessary.
 The dimensions depend a lot on the input material.
-Obviously, the raw mammoth Tooth have different sizes.
+Obviously, the raw material have different sizes.
 Normally, fossil hunters only find them as fragments.
 This also limits the product sizes to smaller objects.
 Our standard handle blocks are 120*40*22mm.
 We also cut scales pairs of 120*40*6mm.
 Meanwhile, most of the material comes in non-standard dimensions.
 In example, we only fix the crosscut discs (to the right) on thickness.
 So check our retailers for their current availability.
 Otherwise please contact us for special requirements regarding mammoth Tooth.
 To see our references, click here.

 Creating our own unique materials